cds-snc/design-research-handbook/_pages/en/about/about-us.md

 - Attend the bi-weekly research community meetings.
 - Hang out with us.
 Let’s get coffee. :)

-_- Last updated by Colin on March 14, 2019_
+_- Last updated by Colin on October 21, 2019_